Hostel: Part II: Marketing and press

 Lionsgate devised several one sheet posters for the film in late 2006 and early 2007, the first of which consisted merely of a closeup of what appeared to be torn flesh.
 This poster, released in December 2006, yielded complaints from American theater patrons, and it was removed from theaters.
+The poster was conceived by Lionsgate marketing executive Tim Palen, and was a close-up picture of boar meat; it was only approved by the Motion Picture Association of America when Palen showed them the butcher shop receipts for the meat.

 A second poster, released in February 2007, showed a side profile of actress Bijou Phillips nude, holding her own severed head.
 The two posters were subsequently combined, with the image of Phillips superimposed over the first poster.
 A third poster, showing Matarazzo hanging upside down, was also released.
 On May 11, 2007, the final one sheet was released, which showed Roger Bart standing in a darkened corridor, holding a power drill in front of his groin.

 To promote the film's upcoming release, Lionsgate screened the first five minutes of Hostel: Part II before select screenings of Bug, which opened on May 25, 2007.
 On June 6, 2007, the film was given an advance screening at the Museum of the Moving Image, and featured a Q&A session with Roth afterward.